-That doesn’t mean you can’t use a 50mm lens – you might just need to place more distance between subject and background, and use more lights to fill the frame.
+That doesn’t mean you can’t use a 50mm lens.
+You might just need to place more distance between subject and background and use more lights to fill the frame.

-It’s quite simple – the more distance between your subject and background, the blurrier your background will be so allow for that when you’re setting up your shot.
+It’s quite simple.
+The more distance between your subject and background, the blurrier your background will be, so allow for that when you’re setting up your shot.
 Ok, now on to the fun bit!

 Aperture is the trick to sparkly Christmas light photos.
 The first step is to set your camera to the widest aperture setting your lens will allow (lowest F stop number).

 Related: Why Shoot in Manual Mode

 For this Christmas lights photography tutorial, I shot outside against the grey wall on my patio, because I didn’t want to move lots of furniture in my house to get the space I needed.
 Also, I get lovely soft afternoon light in this shaded area which I already know is perfect for shooting portraits.

-If you don’t have a backdrop stand there are plenty of ways to hang your lights such as hanging a piece of string between two chairs and draping the lights over them.
+If you don’t have a backdrop stand, there are plenty of ways to hang your lights, such as hanging a piece of string between two chairs and draping the lights over them.

-Once I had the lights strung up, I took some test shots by focusing on the red throw rug to see if the lights needed adjusting.
+Once I had the lights strung up, I took some test shots focusing on the red throw rug to see if the lights needed adjusting.
 It’s best to take your test shots in this way rather than with the kids, as they’ll get bored quickly and it could well lead to tears (yours and theirs)!

 Then I was ready to bring the kids in and start shooting!

-Here’s the pull back and the finished shot!
+Here’s the pullback and the finished shot!